Professionalization Requirements

 Yes, there are several options:

 • You may choose to take the TA Training Course (BSDG 50000; offered once per academic year) to complete one of the two Professionalization requirements.
 If you take the TA Training Course to meet one requirement, then your second requirement must be met by serving as a TA.
 The course is limited to students who are 4th year and earlier; it is designed for students who wish to improve their skills as teaching assistants before their first teaching assistantship, or for students who need to build additional skills after a challenging teaching experience.
 It may also be helpful for students who are planning to teach as part of their future career path.
-Students who wish to take the course at a stage beyond their 4th year must petition to do so (please contact Melissa Lindberg for details).
+Students who wish to take the course at a stage beyond their 4th year must petition to do so (please contact Scott Myers for details).

 • Serve twice as a Course Assistant to the annual week-long Quantitative Approaches ‘Bootcamp’ (contact the Dean for Graduate Affairs if you are interested in being a TA to the Bootcamp).